bradleyboehmke/bradleyboehmke/tutorials/correlations.md

 ## -0.3960891
 {% endhighlight %}

-We can also get the correlation matrix and the $p$-values across all variables by using the `rcorr()` function in the [Hmisc](https://cran.r-project.org/package=Hmisc) package.
-This function will provide the correlation matrix, number of pairwise observations used, and the $p$-values.
+We can also get the correlation matrix and the *p*-values across all variables by using the `rcorr()` function in the [Hmisc](https://cran.r-project.org/package=Hmisc) package.
+This function will provide the correlation matrix, number of pairwise observations used, and the *p*-values.
 Note that `rcorr()` does not provide confidence intervals like `cor.test()`.

 {% highlight r %}